govuk-one-login/spinner/README.md

 - Changed behaviour of the spinner component to relay on the polling mechanism and timestamp stored in the session storage.
   - Added `initTime` to the config and stores it in session storage
+  - Added abortController to cancel request on page unload
   - `updateDom` function is executed at the end of every `requestIDProcessingStatus` call
   - Removed `msBetweenDomUpdate`
-  - Removed timers as spinner relay on time elapsed from `initTime` checked every `requestIDProcessingStatus` call
+  - Removed timers as spinner relay on time elapsed from `initTime`

 ### 2.0.0